 If the debt is secured, you could also lose your collateral.
 For example, the lender could repossess your vehicle if you fall behind on payments.
 Another example is if your home could face foreclosure if you stop making mortgage payments.
 This usually happens after 120 days of non-payment on home loans.

 The statute of limitations varies by state and by the debt in question.
 You could restart the clock on old debt if you acknowledge it or even make a partial payment on it.

 Don’t be discouraged by the label of debtor.
 While debt tends to get a bad reputation, it simply means that a person or company owes money to another person or company.
 This is standard when talking about money in an official capacity.
-However, before you authorize an application or sign a contract, read the fine print so you know what you’re on the hook for in case you can’t make payments on your debt.
+However, before you authorize an application or sign a contract, read the fine print to know what you’re on the hook for in case you can’t pay your debt.